top of page

 There is a difference between comprehending and decoding.

-Remember when you were younger and you came to a word you didn’t know?
+Remember when you were younger and you came across a word you didn’t know?
 You were told to sound out the word.
 This skill of sounding out a word is called decoding.
 It happens by knowing the letters and the sounds each letter represents.
 Then, put them together and speak the word.
 That is decoding.
 It is only a part of reading.
 It is not the main goal of reading.
 The reason we read is to comprehend someone else’s thoughts, stories, or ideas.
 Comprehension means the reader understands what was read.

 Many of my students tell me they can already read.
-Partially that is true.
-I know that well over ninety percent of my students can decode grade level vocabulary words.
+Partially, that is true.
+I know that well over ninety percent of my students can decode grade-level vocabulary words.
 Students are confusing decoding with comprehension.
 Many middle school students believe, incorrectly, that reading means to look at an arrangement of letters and then pronounce what the letters sound like.
 They may not know the meaning of the word, but they believe they are “reading” the word.
 They are not.
 They are decoding the word.
 They are using phonemic awareness and phonics to correctly sound out new words.
 Don’t get me wrong, decoding is a vitally important part of reading.
 However, it is only the beginning of the battle.
 And it is a battle that mostly occurs in preschool and lower elementary grades.
-By the time a student arrives in middle school, that student is expected to be able to not only decode words, but also to create meaning of the words on a page.
+By the time a student arrives in middle school, that student is expected to be able to not only decode words but also to create meaning of the words on a page.
 That is the part my students are missing.

 Comprehension is the goal to reading.

 My goal every year is to help students better comprehend the text.
-Frequently kids say to me “I read it but I don’t get it.”
-This tells me the student can decode the words, but can NOT determine the meaning of the text.
+Frequently, kids say to me, “I read it but I don’t get it.”
+This tells me the student can decode the words but cannot determine the meaning of the text.
 So, it is necessary for me to give them tools to help them check their understanding.
 My first tool is paraphrasing.
 Paraphrasing is the ability of a reader to restate in original words what was read.
 This can be used to check the understanding of the reader.
-If a student can read a paragraph, and then explain in his/her own words the meaning of the paragraph, the student has achieved a level of comprehension.
-To improve comprehension, ask the reader “What does it mean?”
-If the reader says “I don’t know” or some such response, it is necessary to discover the obstacle.
+If a student can read a paragraph and then explain in his/her own words the meaning of the paragraph, the student has achieved a level of comprehension.
+To improve comprehension, ask the reader, “What does it mean?”
+If the reader says, “I don’t know” or some such response, it is necessary to discover the obstacle.
 Sometimes, it is simply that the child is unsure or afraid of answering incorrectly.
-So, ask again in a more gentle way maybe using specific information from the text.
-Instead of “What does it mean?” maybe “what happened?” or “what is this about?” are more helpful questions.
+So, ask again in a more gentle way, maybe using specific information from the text.
+Instead of “What does it mean?” maybe “What happened?” or “What is this about?” are more helpful questions.
 And remind the student that mistakes are how we learn, so making a mistake is a good thing.
 They are so unsure of themselves at this age that it is important to be sensitive to their insecurities and attempt to assuage them by reminding children that all of them can learn.

 Single Post: Blog_Single_Post_Widget